Sparkly-Sparks/Recursive-Enhancements/README.md

 Enhancement tarot cards can now add or remove their respective enhancements from selected cards.

 ![Tarot](assets/2x/Tarots.png)
+# Specifics on gameplay functionality
+Tarot Cards:
+All tarot cards that apply an enhancement now have the ability to remove them as well.

+Mod Compatibility:
+This mod will not work with modded enhancements.

+Modded enhancements will replace all vanilla enhancements as they cannot coexist.

+Trying to add a vanilla enhancement onto a modded enhanced card with cause the modded enhancement to be replaced by the vanilla one.

 # Notice

 This mod is currently in beta.